- By Anthony Gilbert

-- First published: UK, Collins, 1932
+- First published: UK: Collins, 1932; US: Dodd Mead, 1932

 A policeman doggedly follows leads to establish the “suicide’s” identity and that of the man who ran away with her seven years ago, then abandoned her.
 Then, when he’s been arrested, Scott Egerton, the series detective, hires a private eye to build a case against the other suspect.

 That’s right; “other” suspect.
 There are only two candidates – which rather defeats the point of a murder mystery.